NSR9/GPTSmartExam/README.md

 3. Commit your changes: `git commit -am 'Added some feature'`.
 4. Push to the branch: `git push origin my-feature`.
 5. Submit a pull request.

+# LICENSE
+This project is licensed under the MIT License.
+See the LICENSE file for details.